st3r4g/wlanthy/README.md

 ## Usage

 Romaji input is immediately turned into kana.
 Press `Space` to subdivide the sentence into segments called phrases (文節).
-Use `Tab` to navigate between phrases: for a given phrase you can press `Space` to change candidates and use `Alt+Tab` to resize it.
+Use `Tab` or `Left/Right` to navigate between phrases: for a given phrase you can press `Space` or `Up/Down` to change candidates and use `Alt+Tab` to resize it.
 Undo with `Backspace`.
 Commit with `Enter` (or by starting to type the next sentence).

 By default romaji input is mapped into Hiragana.
 Other mappings can be selected with the following keys: